gataca-io/gataca.io/content/mdpages/job-cybersecurity-phd.md

 * Birthdays off
 * 23 working days per year of vacation

-**Where, when? 📪**
+### **Where, when? 📪**

 We enjoy beautiful offices in a co-working space in Madrid, where we have access to all sort of conveniences: plenty of space for us, an auditorium, 2 meeting rooms equipped with nice tech, a kitchen where you can cook or store a few things, locks, security, and inspiring neighbors.

 During Covid, we’ve prioritized remote work as a first option and some team members are enjoying it, so we’ll keep a balance moving forward.
 We like to meet at least once a week, but flexibility and work-life balance remain a priority.
+Full Remote is also a possibility.

 Schedule: **Mon to Fri.
 Flexible schedule**

 **Application ✍**

-* Deadline: January 21, 2022
+* Deadline: Mar 11, 2022
 * Apply here → [https://bit.ly/3Kbejxc](https://bit.ly/3Kbejxc "https://bit.ly/3Kbejxc")